Latent Class Models for the Analysis of Rater or Test Agreement

 Limitations of the approach are as follows:

-For a great deal more information on Latent Class Modeling, including
+For more information on Latent Class Modeling, including

 FAQs, Software information, Links, and detailed References, visit the